Back to All States

 Is a Bill of Sale necessary in Delaware?

-Can I sell a magazine over 17 rounds?
+Can I sell a magazine with more than 17 rounds in Delaware?

 Is there a waiting period in Delaware?